mangup/goredchat/README.md

 # goredchat

-A simple chat application example using Go and Redis.
+Fork of simple chat application example using Go and Redis.

-An article on blog.compose.io is now available - [Redis, Go and how to build a chat application](https://blog.compose.io/redis-go-and-how-to-build-a-chat-application/)
+Echo disabled via usage of individual channels.